Blog

 2. Repairing all heating system leaks.

-3. Maintaining the heating system, including but not limited to ensuring that system
+3. Maintaining the heating system, including but not limited to ensuring that systemparts covered by Local Law 97 are clean and in good operating condition.

-4. Installing individual temperature controls or insulated radiator enclosures with
+4. Installing individual temperature controls or insulated radiator enclosures withtemperature controls on all radiators

 5. Insulating all pipes heating and/or hot water pipes.